-Social distancing is now our normal everywhere and we expect to see this out on the trails.
+Physical distancing is now our new normal everywhere and we expect to see this out on the trails.
 Please give everyone you see/pass at least 2m in distance.

 RNSC welcomes dogs on designated trails.
 We are proud to offer a space for owners and animals to enjoy winter.
 This season it will be even more important for dog owners to do their part and keep control of their animals at all times.
 Due to COVID there will be no tolerance of dogs who jump on other visitors.

 If you are skiing with your dog, you must:

 - Have it leashed in the parking lot at all times.